-What is the first concern you have when switching phone service providers?
-It probably won’t take you long to answer.
+What’s the first concern you have when switching phone service providers?
+It probably won’t take you very long to answer.
 You’re probably going to be worried about what is going on with your long-held business phone number while your new provider is porting it into the service.
-There is actually nothing to worry about, and here’s what you need to know about the process.

 One of the more common misconceptions about porting a phone number is that the new provider takes ownership of the number.
 You absolutely retain ownership of your number, and the FCC guarantees that your provider will allow you to transfer your number out if you decide to switch again to another service provider.